How Do Free Mobile Apps Make Money?

 - Native.
 Most people don’t like ads and try to block them completely.
 How can you reach out to the users of your mobile application, then?
 Use native ads that don’t really look like ads.
 Native ads are seamlessly integrated into mobile applications, making them subtle but quite efficient.

 - Videos.
-According to an article by eMarketer, the CTR of video ads is 0.39% (0.12% for simple banners), so they’re quite effective.
+According to the report by Smaato, the average CTR of video ads is 7.5 times higher than display ads, so they’re quite effective.
 Typically, video ads appear automatically when users interact with apps.

 - Interstitial.
 These ads take a whole screen and typically appear when users launch or close an application.
 However, interstitial ads may also look like pop-ups appearing from time to time.